goFrendiAsgard/zaruba/docs/core-concept/tasks.md

 That's exactly what it looks like. `startServer` inherit properties from `zrbStartApp` and override some of them.

-Now let's see a simplified definition of [zrbStartApp](../tasks/zrbStartApp.md):
+Now let's see the definition of [zrbStartApp](../tasks/zrbStartApp.md):

 ```yaml
 tasks: